tarantool/doc/doc/reference/tooling/tt_cli/pack.rst

     Specify a Tarantool version for packaging in a Docker container.
     For use with ``--use-docker`` only.

+..  option:: --unit-params-file

+    Path to a file with custom :ref:`systemd unit parameters <tt-pack-systemd>`.

 ..  option:: --use-docker

     Build a package in an Ubuntu 18.04 Docker container.
 To specify a Tarantool